cloudmesh/client/_sources/commands/command_templates.txt

     banner $HOME

-.. prompt:: bash, cm>

-   banner $os.HOME

-Will be the same the advantage is that with os. we clearly mark an os systems variable that we like to access and no confusion between internal cloudmesh shell and OS variables occur.
 Furthermore variables defined in the cloudmesh yaml file can be directly accessed while using the . notation.
 Thus:

 .. prompt:: bash, cm>